Hconsolo/MSDS460-Assignment_02_/README.md

 Our project will use Yelp data of restaurants located in Marlborough, Massachusetts, to build an app that directed to the population of Marlborough and nearby cities, including Berlin, Hudson, Sudbury, Framingham, Southborough, and Northborough, totaling about 173 thousand people.
 We will update the list of restaurants monthly, while Yelp reviews, the lifeblood of our app, will be updated daily.
 To access large quantities of Yelp data, we will secure a contract with GraphQL API, underscoring the importance of this data source in our project.

 We will use the following technical professional and tools to develop the app:
-- Front-end development: Alpine.js and Tailwind
+- Front-end developer: Alpine.js and Tailwind
-- Backend: GraphQL API and a Go web and database server
+- Backend developer: GraphQL API and a Go web and database server
 - Data scientist: Go, Python, or R for recommender system analytics on the backend, with persistent storage provided by PostgreSQL, EdgeDB, or PocketBase
 - Data engineering aspect of our project, a critical component, will be hosted on a major cloud platform such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP).
 This strategic decision ensures the scalability and reliability of our project, instilling confidence in its success.